katersonnbert/gitnotes/Graphic.md

     Select Stroke Style tab
     Choose an arrow for the Start Marker or End Marker

+## Rotate objects

+    Select object
+    -> object -> transform -> Rotate

+How to adjust an arrowhead to a changed arrow body:

+    copy an arrowhead from a straight (0°) arrow move it next to the arrow body its supposed to be affixed to rotate it until the base of the arrowhead and the base of the arrow body do not show a gap any longer.

 ## Gotchas

 When trying to change spacing between lines in text boxes, make sure the textbox but not the text is